The Most Fun In KL? Sunway Lagoon Review

 The amusement park areas are good too, but nothing that special in my opinion.
 I recommend you go through them quickly and give yourself plenty of time for the water areas.

 Sunway Lagoon is perfect for families and we enjoyed it a lot with our younger kids.
-I think it’s also great for adults and we did skip many of the attractions because they weren’t suitable for our kids – but there was still plenty for us to do so this is not a complaint, more just shows how much there is for all ages!
+I think it’s also great for adults, and we did skip many of the attractions because they weren’t suitable for our kids – but there was still plenty for us to do so this is not a complaint, more just shows how much there is for all ages!

 The Theme Park Sunway Lagoon is also very well presented with plenty of greenery which keeps things cool as well as pretty.
 It did not feel like we were in the middle of a huge metropolis at all.
 It’s also definitely worth taking a walk over the suspension bridge for views over the whole park.